fengyu05/bot-chan/README.md

 ## Development

-To start developing with Bot-chan, run the command `docker-compose up -d`.
+To start developing with Bot-chan, run the command `docker-compose up --build -d`.
 Logs can be reviewed with `docker-compose logs`.

 ## Customization

 Want to customize your chatbot?
 Bot-chan offers flexibility to tailor it to your specific needs.

-## Security and privicay practices.
+## Security and privicay reminder.

-- Botchan does not persist any information from Slack, but instead just relies on the Slack History API to read messages.
+- Botchan does not store any information from Slack, but instead uses the Slack History API to read messages.

-Thank you.
+- It is important to be aware that if you need to log any chat messages, the author suggests only doing so when the debug flag is on.
+- The repository is not designed to be secure for production use, so use it at your own risk.